Skip to Content

 Denali National Park can still be very lively at the beginning of September but is practically deserted by the end of the month.
 You can still go hiking and might get lucky to see wildlife such as caribou, bears, foxes, or wolves.
 However, winter comes early here, so by the end of September, everything might be covered in snow…

 Early in the month, you can still access much of the park via shuttle buses, but bus service ends the second Thursday after Labor Day.
 Alaska Railroad service between Anchorage and Fairbanks via Denali typically stops mid-September, and that’s also when most facilities around Denali National Park close.
+(There is also limited winter service on the railroad line between Anchorage and Fairbanks, but Fairbanks is a super popular winter destination, whereas Denali is deserted).

 Good to know: When buses are running, you can only drive the first 15 miles of Denali Park Road in your car.
 After the bus service ends, you can drive to Mile 30.
 The road remains open more or less until half-October unless snow and ice close it earlier.